sweng-epfl/public/project/bootcamp/Operations.md

 This circle will turn into a green checkmark or a red cross depending on whether your build succeeds or fails.
 You can also go to https://cirrus-ci.com/ and log in to see all of your builds.

+> [!NOTE]
-> :information_source: A few things to note, if you ever want to modify this script or reuse it for another project:
+> A few things to note, if you ever want to modify this script or reuse it for another project:
 > - YAML can be tricky to work with; as a general rule, always use the `|` pipe trick to make multi-line scripts in a Cirrus CI config file
 > - Using an x86 emulator image and enabling KVM in the container allows for much faster execution than the default ARM emulator, even with HAXM as GitHub does on macOS Android containers
 > - The script builds the project after launching the emulator and before waiting for the emulator to have finished booting, thus the emulator boots in parallel with the build, saving time